After I was injured, I felt like I was in hell. I attempted suicide maybe four or five times. It was a cry for help. I didn’t know what else to do.

 “Technically, the rough patch is still going on.
 It will be going on for the rest of my life – what I’ve seen will always be in my head.
 I don’t think it’s possible to just wipe that out.”

 But with our support, Anthony, now 31, is discovering that there’s light at the end of the tunnel.

 “People were telling me that I can’t do sport because I’m blind, missing limbs, and missing the fingers on one hand.
-But Help for Heroes really encouraged me, and now I’m going to try out for the 2020 Invictus Games.
+But Help for Heroes really encouraged me.

 We’re here when you need us, whether you’re a veteran of our Armed Forces or currently serving, a family member, a carer or loved one.
 Whatever your illness or injury, we are just a phone call or email away.Get in touch

 We believe every wounded veteran is entitled to receive the help they need.
 Donate today so we can be here to keep fighting for those who fought for us.Donate Now

 Sign up to receive news and information on how, together, we are providing vital support to veterans every day.Sign up